partikelir/technocrat/readme.md

 To create a new production-ready distribution under `pendrell/dist/pendrell` use `gulp dist`.
 This can also be tested locally using a variation on the symbolic link command above.

 Pendrell uses vanilla Sass (no Compass) alongside [Kipple](https://github.com/synapticism/kipple), my zygotic library of Sass hacks, [Normalize.css](https://necolas.github.io/normalize.css/), and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/).

-### PLUGINS

-Pendrell is designed for use with [Ubik](https://github.com/synapticism/ubik), my all-purpose WordPress plugin toolkit.
-It includes all the theme-agnostic snippets, hacks, and other functionality that would usually be included in a theme (but shouldn't be).
-You will want to install and configure Ubik to get the most out of Pendrell.

-I have also been experimenting with selective page loading using [Ajaxinate](https://github.com/synapticism/ajaxinate).
-This functionality is disabled by default.
-There's no need to install anything extra, however; just flip the switch in `functions-config.php` and configured `/src/js/ajaxinate.js` to suit your modifications.

-Apart from that I have prepared a list of recommended plugins and usage patterns in [usage.md](/usage.md).